-Concerning the loci, milk teeth (47/294; 15.99 %) were overall less affected by hypoplasia than permanent ones (255/1107; 23.04 %; Table 5).
+Regarding the loci, milk teeth (47/294; 15.99 %) were overall less affected by hypoplasia than permanent ones (255/1107; 23.04 %; Table 5).
 Indeed, besides at Béon 1, very few milk molars are hypoplastic (one D1/d1 at Gračanica and Steinheim, two D1 at Simorre, two D2 and 1 d4 at Sansan, 4 D4/d4 at Villefranche d’Astarac).
 Upper and lower teeth were equally affected (Kruskal-Wallis, df = 1, p-value = 0.11), with respectively 19.86 % (144/725) and 23.37 % (158/676) of teeth bearing hypoplasia.
 The most affected locus was the fourth milk molar with 38.24 % (26/68), while the least affected were second and third milk molars with around 4 % affected (3/68 and 3/72 respectively; Table 5).
 Other loci particularly affected were fourth premolars (60/200; 30 %), third molars (50/188; 26.60 %), and second molars (49/202; 24.26 %; Table 5).
 Once again, these findings mostly result from the dominance of Béon 1 specimens in the sample, and great differences in the hypoplasia pattern are observed by locality (Figure 6).
 Indeed, if virtually all tooth loci are likely to be affected for Béon 1 rhinocerotids, the pattern is less varied at other localities although it seemingly diversifies with sample size (e.g., H. tetradactylum from Sansan and Villefranche d’Astarac).
 For instance, hypoplastic teeth are nearly exclusively molars at Kumbi 4 (with only one defect on a p3), and permanent teeth at Gračanica (only one defect on a D1; Figure 6).

 GLMM: For all response variables (Hypo, Defect, Multiple, Localization, and Severity), model support increased (lower AIC) when intraspecific factors (e.g., Tooth Loci, Genus, Locality) were included.
 When Genus was not forced into the models, the final models contained three to six factors, including Specimen, the random factor, by default in all models.
 Defect (converted to a factor) was in the final models of all concerned variables (Multiple, Localization, and Severity).
 Genus was in the final models of all variables but Localization.
 Position was in the final models of Hypo, Defect, and Localization, while Tooth, and Wear were in that of Hypo and Defect.
 Details and comparison of all models can be seen in electronic supplementary material S5 and S7.